 and proved some congruences modulo $2$ and $5$ for $M(n), T^\ast(n)$, and $P^\ast(n)$.
-Consequently, Dasappa et. al. \cite{dasa} obtained more congruences and linear identities for these restricted partition functions.
-Very recently, Nath and Saikia \cite{naths} established infinite families of congruences modulo powers of $5$ for $M(n)$ and $T^\ast(n)$ and particular congruences for $P^\ast(n)$, and settled the conjecture of Dasappa et. al. \cite[Conjecture 1]{dasa} by relying on the \textit{Mathematica} package {\tt RaduRK} created by Smoot \cite{smoot}, which is based on Radu's Ramanujan--Kolberg algorithm \cite{radu}.
+Subsequently, Dasappa et. al. \cite{dasa} found more congruences and linear identities for these restricted partition functions.
+Very recently, Nath and Saikia \cite{naths} established infinite families of congruences modulo powers of $5$ for $M(n)$ and $T^\ast(n)$ and particular congruences for $P^\ast(n)$.
+They also settled the conjecture of Dasappa et. al. \cite[Conjecture 1]{dasa} by relying on the \textit{Mathematica} package {\tt RaduRK} created by Smoot \cite{smoot}, which is based on Radu's Ramanujan--Kolberg algorithm \cite{radu}.

-In this short note, we explore more arithmetic properties of $M(n), T^\ast(n)$, and $P^\ast(n)$ using elementary $q$-series techniques.
-Our main results reveal infinite families of congruences modulo powers of $2$ for these restricted partition functions, which generalize some results of Nath and Saikia \cite{naths}.
+We explore in this note more arithmetic properties of $M(n), T^\ast(n)$, and $P^\ast(n)$ using elementary $q$-series techniques.
+Our main results reveal infinite families of congruences modulo powers of $2$ for these restricted partition functions, which generalizes some of the results of Nath and Saikia \cite{naths}.

 \begin{theorem} For all integers $k\geq 1$ and $n\geq -1$, we have

 \end{theorem}

 \begin{theorem} For all integers $k\geq 0$ and $n\geq -1$, we have